 Documents that you want to use as evidence must be the original document, genuine, necessary and relevant to your case.
 They also must be true.
-The documents may include bank account records, report cards, real estate documents, etc. The judge will decide whether you will be able to use the documents at your trial.
-Be prepared to discuss your documents at the Trial Management Conference.
+The documents may include bank account records, report cards, real estate documents, etc. The judge will make a decision about whether you will be able to use the documents at your trial.